Home » Dead Pixel on TV

 What is a dead pixel?
 It is a pixel that glows with a single color regardless of the image on the screen.
 It’s out of the TV processor’s control.

 Dead pixels look like a monochrome dot on the screen, which doesn’t change when the picture changes.
-The color depends on a position of the liquid crystal that has stuck in the cell.
-If it’s open, then it’s white, if closed – black.
+The color depends on the position of the liquid crystal stuck in the cell.
+If it’s open, it’s white; if it’s closed, it’s black.

 There are defective pixels that fail when the matrix is heated.
-You will be able to detect them after the TV has been working for a while.
+You can detect them after the TV has been working for a while.

 What is the warranty from the manufacturer for dead pixels on Samsung TVs?